mayashields/mayashields.github.io/about.md

 Hi!
 My name is Maya and I am a second year Chemistry Major at California Polytechnic State University in San Luis Obispo, California.
 I went into my freshman year expecting to earn a degree in Biomedical Engineering, but after taking General Chemistry II, I fell in love with the subject and decided I was better off in the Chemistry field.
 I am interested in medicinal chemistry and pharmacy, so I would love to learn more about synthesizing medications and the work that goes into making drugs.
 I am super excited to start research with Dr. Scott Eagon in Spring, 2022 to gain hands on experience in the field I am interested in.
 I have also done work on another side of pharmaceuticals as a Pharmacy Technician, where I gained experience working in a pharmacy to distribute medications to patients.

-I am also working towards earing a minor in Biology.
+I am also working towards earning a minor in Biology.
 I am very excited to learn more about anatomy and physiology, and cannot wait to continue my education at Cal Poly!

 ### More Information